Red-Rapious/Genetic-Birds-Simulator/README.md

 ![Simulation Screenshot](assets/simulation-screenshot.png)

 ## About
-The goal is to teach birds (triangles) how to catch food (circles) by using a learning mechanisms that simulates natural evolution.
+The goal is to teach birds (triangles) how to catch food (circles) by using learning mechanisms that simulate natural evolution.

 ### Motivation
-This project is a kind of sequel to [MLP-Digits-Recognition](), an implementation of a neural network from scratch.
+This project is a kind of sequel to [MLP-Digits-Recognition](https://github.com/Red-Rapious/MLP-Digits-Recognition), an implementation of a neural network from scratch.
 This time, I used [this great tutorial](https://pwy.io/posts/learning-to-fly-pt1/) as a starting point, to train the neural network with a genetic algorithm, instead of backpropagation.

 ### Technical description
 - The [`lib-neural-network`](libs/neural-network/src/lib.rs) library contains an implementation of a simple, non-optimized FFNN (Feed-Forward Neural Network).